BloomTech-Labs/labs9-QuizTime/README.md

 ### Back End Dependencies

-* Hasura
+#### Hasura
 - Postgres -
 - graphQL -

-* Auth0
+#### Auth0
 - auth0 is used to register and authenticate users | [view dependency](https://auth0.com/)

-* Micro
+#### Micro
-- external API’s are supported with Micro which allows compartmentalization of features.  https://github.com/zeit/micro
+- external API’s are supported with Micro which allows compartmentalization of features.  | [view dependency](https://github.com/zeit/micro)

+#### Stripe
+- a powerful, simple, and seamless payment system that enables teachers to manage payments or upgrade to the pro plan. | [view dependency](https://stripe.com/docs/)

+#### Sendgrid
+- SendGrid supports the distribution of quizzes to students.
+In combination with DatePicker, a teacher can select a date from a dropdown.
+This triggers an email to students. | [view dependency](  https://sendgrid.com/docs/)